An electrically safe work condition is not a guarantee of zero risk

 Arc Flash

 An arc flash is a sudden release of electrical energy through the air when a high‑current fault occurs.
-The resulting heat can reach temperatures above 35,000 °F, vaporizing metal and creating a powerful blast wave.
+Also, the resulting heat can reach temperatures above 35,000 °F, vaporizing metal and creating a powerful blast wave.
 Even a short arc flash can cause severe burns, blindness, or death.
 An ESWC reduces the likelihood of an arc flash by removing live conductors, but it cannot eliminate the risk if a fault re‑appears.

 Electric Shock